Kennedy Wild Bird Food Guide To The House Sparrow

 The house sparrow has a distinctive chirp, that is high pitched and comes in short bursts.
 It is a song that you may be familiar with day-today, but you may be unaware of which bird it belongs to!

-As mentioned above, house sparrows can be found in both rural and urban areas.
+As mentioned above, this bird can be found in both rural and urban areas.
 Due to their love of nesting inside buildings and outhouses, they can be found in many built-up areas.

 They are one of the UK’s most common wild bird, but they can also be found in many other countries around the world, including the United States and Argentina!